 TIPS FOR BAKING COOKIES

 Why are my cookies flat?
 Should butter be softened or melted?
 How much flour for a cookie recipe?

 You can end up with flat cookies for a number of reasons.
-Here are a couple.
+Here is a couple.
 If your butter is too soft or melted when you are making your cookies, that can be one of the reasons why your cookies didn’t rise as you expected them to.